RoboSense-LiDAR/rs_driver/doc/howto/how_to_online_use_driver.md

 ### *Congratulations!
-You have finished the first simple demo of Robosense lidar driver!
-You can find the whole demo code in the demo folder under the project.
-Feel free to connect with us if you have and question about the driver.*
+You have finished the first simple demo tutorial of Robosense lidar driver!
+You can find the complete demo code in the demo floder under the project directory.
+Feel free to connect us if you have and question about the driver.*